mmartin35/TimeHUB/README.md

 - Bootstrap 5.0 for styling the calendar, including color-coding events and day numbers, and customizing month and day headers.
 ### Backend:
 - Django as the web framework.
+- A SQLite database for storing user, event, and timer data.
+### Models:
+- A User model for user authentication.
+- An Intern model to manage user-related work information.
-- A Timer model for tracking work times.
+- A Timer model for worktime tracking.
+- A Service model for service tracking.
+- A Request model for managing timer changes.
 - An Event model to manage user requests
-- An Intern model to manage user-related work information.

 ## Installation Instructions
 Clone the Repository: